-The capital structure of the Group consists of net debt (borrowings as detailed in note 23 offset by cash and bank balances) and equity of the Group (comprising issued capital and retained earnings as detailed in note 21).
+The capital structure of the Group consists of net debt (total loans and borrowings offset by cash and bank balances and bank deposits over 3 months) and equity of the Group (comprising issued capital and retained earnings as detailed in note 21).
 Certain subsidiaries of the Group may be subject to externally imposed capital requirements in accordance with Russian law.